 Instead of putting blame on events from the past, however, existential counselling uses them as insight, becoming a tool to promote freedom and assertiveness.
 Coming to the realisation that you are not defined by your history and that you are not destined to have a certain future is often a breakthrough that offers liberation.

 Practitioners of existential therapy say that its role is to help facilitate an individual's own encounter with themselves and to work alongside them as they explore values, assumptions and ideals.
-An existential therapist will look to avoid imposing their own judgements and instead help the individual elucidate and elaborate on their own perspective.
+An existential therapist will avoid any form of judgement and instead help the individual speak from their own perspective.

-The therapist should enter sessions with an open mind and be ready to question his or her own biases and assumptions.
-Bringing an almost deliberate naivety to the therapeutic relationship, the goal of the therapist is to understand the individual's assumptions with a clarity that the individual themselves may not be able to muster.
+The therapist should enter sessions with an open mind and be ready to question their own biases and assumptions.
+The goal of the therapist is to understand the individual's assumptions with clarity that the individual themselves may not be able to muster.

 A belief that lies at the heart of existential counselling is that even though humans are essentially alone in the world, they long to be connected with others.
 This belief can help to explain why certain concerns appear and may help the individual understand why they feel the way they do sometimes.

 Another interesting theory is that inner conflict stems from an individual's confrontation with the givens of existence.
 These givens were noted by influential psychotherapist Irvin D. Yalom, and include:

 They say the only certainties in life are death and taxes.
 Certainly, we are all guaranteed to die.
 This can provoke intense anxiety in us, or an avoidance of the topic altogether, consciously or otherwise.
 Yet to face our death anxiety when necessary, to work through it, and to come to terms with the fact of our eventual demise can be extremely liberating.